maxpaj/create-react-component/README.md

 # react-component-dev

-Bootstrap a dev-environment for creating a React component built with TypeScript and ready for publishing with npm.
+Bootstrap a dev environment for building a React component with TypeScript, ready for publishing with npm.

 ```
 $ npm install -g react-component-dev ts-node